-To visit Sugba Lagoon from Siargao you have to go to the harbor in Del Carmen, which is located on the western side of the Island.
+To visit Sugba Lagoon from Siargao, you have to go to the harbor in Del Carmen, located on the island’s western side.

 We rented a scooter during our time in Siargao, which allowed us to get around by ourselves.
 We love to have this freedom when we travel.
-The roads on Siargao are safe, and there is barely any traffic.
-If you stay in the most famous area General Luna, it will take you around 1 hour by scooter to get to the harbor.
-If you don’t drive yourself, you can book a tour from General Luna directly.
-For example at Kermit Siargao.
+The roads in Siargao are safe, and there is barely any traffic.
+If you stay in the most famous area, General Luna, it will take you around 1 hour by scooter to get to the harbor.
+If you don’t drive yourself, you can book a tour from General Luna directly, for example, at Kermit Siargao.

-At the harbor in Del Carmen, you will hop on a little boat.
-You can pay the full price for a boat and start your trip immediately, or you can wait for other people to share a boat.
+You will hop on a little boat at the Del Carmen harbor.
+You can pay the total price for a boat and start your trip immediately, or you can wait for other people to share a boat.
 The boat ride will take you about 45 min to get to Sugba Lagoon.
 It’s a very scenic ride through the mangroves.
 Be aware that the boat is very loud, so you won’t be able to talk to each other.

 We booked the tour directly at the harbor.
 You can show off whenever you like to go.
 No pre-booking is needed for this trip.
-They offered us a free guide, which was a student who is practicing to get a tourist guide someday.
-He did such a great job and also looked after all our stuff while we explored the lagoon.
+They offered us a free guide, a student who was practicing to be a tourist guide someday.
+He did a great job and looked after all our stuff while we explored the lagoon.